stuffbymax/bash-pac/README.md

 pkg add bash

 or
-make -C /usr/ports/shells/bash install clean
+'make -C /usr/ports/shells/bash install clean'

 After installation, you can execute your Bash script by invoking bash ./home/zdislav/Desktop/bash-pac.sh Use a Universal Shebang:
 Modify the shebang (the first line of your script) to use a more universally compatible shell location.
-Instead of #!/bin/bash, use #!/bin/sh.
+Instead of '#!/bin/bash, use #!/bin/sh.'
 Then, within your script, you can check where Bash is installed (if it’s even installed) and adjust accordingly.